spleennooname/skull-pbr/README.md

 ## What Is Physically Based Rendering (PBR)?

 PBR is a set of techniques aiming at improving realism of rendered graphics by using more physically correct formulas on how surfaces interact with light.
-Sometimes, especially in the realtime context it's called Physically Based Shading - PBS.
+Sometimes, especially in the realtime context it's called Physically Based Shading
 [Here's an interesting introduction](https://www.allegorithmic.com/pbr-guide)

 ## demo